Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions gives execute permissions to owner and group while other can only read.

 7-everybody gives everybody execute permissions.

+8-James_Bond allows only other users to manipulate the file.